alexz429/HackRPI/README.md

 # HackRPI

 A password generator/manager which creates mnemonic passwords.
-Password manager is protected by Blowfish encryption algorithm dependent on your master password.
+Password manager is protected by Blowfish encryption using your master password as the generation key.